Axos-AI/Axos/CONTRIBUTING.md

 We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

+1. Visit the [Shard AI Development Guide](https://docs.shard.video/development) to get started
-1. Fork the repo and create your branch from `main`
+2. Fork the repo and create your branch from `main`
-2. If you've added code that should be tested, add tests
+3. If you've added code that should be tested, add tests
-3. If you've changed APIs, update the documentation
+4. If you've changed APIs, update the documentation
-4. Ensure the test suite passes
+5. Ensure the test suite passes
-5. Make sure your code lints
+6. Make sure your code lints
-6. Issue that pull request!
+7. Issue that pull request!

 ## Pull Request Process